Top 25 most common prosthetics by claims volume

 Based on our data, it’s evident that the most common prosthetics fall into two categories:

 Of all prosthetic procedures performed in 2022, around 7.68% were for breast implants and similar procedures were performed.
 This includes silicone breast implants (L8600), breast prostheses w/o adhesive (L8030), and more.
 When excluding the massive volume of unspecified prosthetic implants (L8699), this figure rises to nearly 18% of total procedures.

 The number of women choosing to have mastectomies is holding steady in the United States.

 Many women who choose mastectomies hope to avoid radiation treatments, biopsies, and mammograms.
 Following a mastectomy, some women choose breast reconstruction.

-“Below the knee" prosthetic parts and sockets saw some of the highest claim volumes.
-This includes accessories like “prosthetic socks,” with over 900 implementations in 2019.
 Below-the-knee, or transtibial, prosthetics attach to the upper leg, just below the knee.
-They are fit with a socket, which is carefully molded around a plaster cast taken from the residual limb.
+They are fitted with a socket (such as procedure L5673) which is carefully molded around a plaster cast taken from the residual limb.

 - The amount of soft tissue covering the femur

 - If the patient feels significant pain in this area

 - The condition of the skin on the residual limb

 - Range of motion for the residual limb